Downlink Transmit Design for Massive MIMO LEO Satellite Communications: Transmit Design

-In \Cref{Prop_rank-one_Covariance}, we show that the rank of optimal transmit covariance matrix $\bdQ_k(\forall k \in \clK)$ should be no larger than one, which indicates that the DL precoding with at most one data stream for each UT is optimal for linear transmitters.
-This rank property in \Cref{Prop_rank-one_Covariance} results from the massive MIMO LEO satellite channel property.
-Consequently, we can always write the optimal $\bdQ_k$ as $\bdQ_k = \bdw_k \bdw_k^H$, where $\bdw_k \in \Complex{M}{1} $ is the precoding vector of UT $k$.
+In \Cref{Prop_rank-one_Covariance}, we show that the rank of the optimal transmit covariance matrix of each UT should be no larger than one.
+Since $\rank(\bdQ_k)$ represents the number of independent data streams transmitted to UT $k$, \Cref{Prop_rank-one_Covariance} reveals that the single-stream precoding strategy for each UT is optimal for linear transmitters even though each UT has multiple antennas.
+Following the rank-one property of the transmit covariance matrices, we express $\bdQ_k$ as $\bdQ_k = \bdw_k \bdw_k^H$, where $\bdw_k \in \Complex{M}{1} $ is the precoding vector of UT $k$.
+Since $\{\bdw_k\}_{k=1}^K$ denote the linear precoding vectors, the transmit signal $\bds_k $ in \eqref{x_sum_sk} is expressed as $\bds_k = \bdw_k s_k$, where $s_k$ is the desired data symbol for UT $k$ with zero mean and unit variance.
+Henceforth, the design of the transmit covariance matrices $\{ \bdQ_k\}_{k=1}^K$ is now simplified into that of the precoding vectors $\{\bdw_k\}_{k=1}^K$.
 Substituting $\bdQ_k = \bdw_k \bdw_k^H$ into \eqref{DL_ergodic_rate_k_noRx} yields

+Here, we replace $\clI_k$ with $\clR_k$ to represent the DL ergodic rate of UT $k$, since $\clR_k$ is now a function of the linear precoding vectors $\{ \bdw_k \}_{k=1}^K$.
+Thus, the complicated transmit covariance matrix optimization problem $\clP$ in \eqref{Problem_SumRate_Max_Covariance} can be reformulated as follows